BothIoan/Procedural-Creature-Generator/README.md

 * Make a stable UI , with a label and a button.
 When the button is pressed:
 * Create a bone.

+## After:

+Learned a bit about UI.
+Still won't scale as I expect, but it's functional enough.
+I have text and a button.
+Also, I managed to create objects dinamically, and to assign parents to said objects.
+Unity is great.
+You just draw the script on an object and it adds it as a component.
+For now I have a plane of symmetry and two child objects.

+## Step4>

+## Before
+I finally can start a little bit of the generation stuff.
+I'll try to have some procedural generation of legs for the next step.
+After this I will work to make multiple symetry easier to implement